 Still, there are some things that can be done to try and approximate an ad’s effectiveness:

-- Ask people to use a code when they buy.
+- Add a coupon code to your ad.
 If the ad is focused on increasing transactions, a special discount code that’s specific to the ad is a great tracking tool.
-This works best for ads that people see or here (TV, YouTube, or Radio), but can be used in any ad.

 - Put a unique offer in your ad.
 One of the oldest – and simplest – tricks is to put a unique offer in the ad that isn’t advertised anywhere else.
 The offer should be substantially different from your normal day-to-day specials…that way, you know the ad is responsible.